-Syracuse University Libraries' Fourth Annual Human Library was held in Bird Library on April 5, 2017 from noon-4 p.m.
-See some of the coverage:
+Syracuse University Libraries' Fifth Annual Human Library will be held in Bird Library on April 11, 2018 from noon-5 p.m.

 What is a Human Library?

-A Human Library is an event that encourages people from different backgrounds to talk with and learn from each other.
+A Human Library is an event that encourages people from different backgrounds to talk with and learn from each other in a safe and supportive environment.
 Human books are volunteers who are willing to share their stories and/or their expertise.
 Participants can “borrow” human books for up to 20 minutes at a time in order to have a conversation and ask questions about the book's topic.

-The library is a safe place to have some positive conversations to challenge stereotypes and prejudices, or just to get to know another individual.
+The library is a safe and supportive place to have some positive conversations to challenge stereotypes and prejudices, to celebrate the diversity within our community, or just to get to know another individual.

-This event is part of a regional Human Library Program with support from the Central NY Library Resources Council (CLRC).
+This event is one of several Human Libraries offered throughout the region, with support from the Central NY Library Resources Council (CLRC).